mattbillard/experiments-module-federation-examples-v2/README.md

 This repo has a few examples
 1. **module-federation-ts**
-  The [official Module Federation TypeScript example](https://github.com/module-federation/module-federation-examples/tree/master/typescript), with CSS and organized/cleaned up a bit.
+  The [official Module Federation TypeScript example](https://github.com/module-federation/module-federation-examples/tree/master/typescript), with CSS, ts-loader (to output types), and organized/cleaned up a bit.

 1. **module-federation-ts-with-router**
   One potential scalability problem for Module Federation is that each micro app requires a new port or domain.
 If you had for example 30 teams and 100 micro apps, it could quickly grow unmanageable.
 This example serves all the micro apps through one router.